 The action that occurs depends on the import type.
 For constituent update imports, the program creates a new record.
-For revenue, enhanced revenue, or revenue update imports, the program creates a new record and adds the revenue to that record.
+For enhanced revenue imports, the program creates a new record and adds the revenue to that record.
 These actions occur behind the scenes and require no actions from users.